-An earned doctoral degree in Counselor Education & Supervision, preferably from a CACREP-accredited program.
+An earned doctoral degree in Counselor Education & Supervision is necessary, preferably from a CACREP-accredited program.
 Must be licensure eligible in Arkansas as a Licensed Professional Counselor (LPC) or equivalent; supervision qualifications are also preferred.
 Candidates must have demonstrated skills in oral and written communication, counseling curriculum development, diverse educational delivery methodologies, clinical supervision/training, research, integration of faith and learning, mentoring, and student advising.
 Effective teaching experience, evidence of scholarly potential, and a commitment to Christian higher education are essential.
 Ideal candidates will have proven teaching experience in counselor education at the graduate level.

 Position begins July 1, 2019, with primary campus responsibilities in Little Rock, AR.
 Screening process begins immediately and continues until the position is filled.